 Noblesse obliges, as they used to say, so the pair of sapphire crystals that protect the movement from dust and water is treated with a high-quality antiglare coating that makes admiring the inner workings of the Caliber 9600C even more entertaining.
 The convex shape of the front crystal makes the part more prone to occasional scratches, though.

-As far as the strap is concerned, the hand-sewn alligator-skin strap with its folding clasp in white gold looks well-finished and, given the brand’s pedigree and attention to detail, I am sure that you won’t be disappointed with its quality.
+As far as the watchband is concerned, it is the usual hand-sewn alligator-skin strap.
+It sports a white-gold folding clasp and looks satisfyingly well-finished.
+Given the brand’s reputation when it comes to attention to detail, I am sure that you won’t be disappointed with its quality.

-Dial & Legibility
+The Dial & Legibility

 Pricing & Availability